Ця сторінка також доступна українською.

 Polin: Museum of the History of Polish Jews

 The website of the large new museum in Warsaw is a valuable resource itself.
-In addition to the Virtual Shtetl portal (see above), the museum also hosts two other information sites: the Central Judaica Database, which digitizes and organizes Judaica collections assembled by institutions and individuals, and the museum’s Resource Center, which collects research materials used in the development of museum exhibitions as well as general references for individual researchers.
+The museum hosts two information sites: the Central Judaica Database, which digitizes and organizes Judaica collections assembled by institutions and individuals, and the museum’s Resource Center, which collects research materials used in the development of museum exhibitions as well as general references for individual researchers.

 Nash Holos: Ukrainian Roots Radio